PedroRamos360/PedroRamos360/README.md

 # hello-world
-My first github repository
+My first github repository.
-My name is Pedro Ramos I live in Estrela, and I like to program with Python, C# and Javascript
+My name is Pedro Ramos I live in Estrela, and I like to program with Python, C# and Javascript.